The dominoes have fallen.

 There was a beat of silence.

-“We will swallow up this entire city,” Theta said, meeting each and every ELPIS member’s eyes.
+“We will swallow up this entire city,” Theta said, meeting each and every ELPIS leader’s eyes.
 “The crime organizations.
 The conductor generators that power the east and the west and the one below.
 Everything.”

 The pure conviction of the statement reverberated throughout the room sending shivers down Cadence’s spine.
 Everything?
 Swallow up?
 What did that even mean?